Cross Chargeability in Green Card Cases11 Jan 2023

 In some situations, it is possible to be charged against the country of chargeability of one’s spouse.
 This is known as cross-chargeability.
 For example, if Lakshmi, born in the UAE, marries Ravi, who was born in India, both could potentially be charged to the UAE, rather than India.
 This option is available whether Lakshmi is the primary or the dependent beneficiary in the green card case.

 To take advantage of this provision, both Ravi and Lakshmi’s respective I-485 applications must be paired together.
-As explained in the AFM, in such cases, both applicants are considered as principal applicants – one for conferring immigration status, the other for conferring a more favorable country of chargeability.
+As explained in the USCIS policy manual, in such cases, both applicants are considered as principal applicants – one for conferring immigration status, the other for conferring a more favorable country of chargeability.
 As such, the I-485s must be approved at the same time.

 Minor Children: Chargeable to Either Parent’s Country